MichaelOdumosu57/Process_handler_Project/README.md

     p_Ev_i
-        this function makes the emitter for the process and handles many things so the developer does not have to future support will be provided to remove process, or the dev can hold the function in a constant and remove any time similar to n_m_E where can add listeners any where after the required arguments exist
+        this is the event  makes the emitter for the process specfic event and handles many things so the developer does not have to future support will be provided to remove process, or the dev can hold the function in a constant and remove any time similar to n_m_E where can add listeners any where after the required arguments exist

-            the argument template
+            the_argument_template =
             {
             'event':{
                           'simple_handler':{